knative/docs/serving/deploying-with-private-registry.md

 # Deploying to Knative using a private container registry
 This guide walks you through deploying an application to Knative from source code in a git repository using a private container registry for the container image.
 The source code should contain a dockerfile.
-For this guide, we'll use this [simple app](https://github.com/mchmarny/simple-app), but you could use your own.
+For this guide, we'll use this [helloworld app](https://github.com/knative/docs/tree/master/serving/samples/helloworld-go), but you could use your own.

 ## Set up a private container registry and obtain credentials